Tiv people: Social and political organization

 Most Tiv have a highly developed sense of genealogy, with descent being reckoned patrilineally.
-Ancestry is traced to an ancient individual named Tiv, who had two sons; all Tiv consider themselves a member either of Ichongo (descendants of son Chongo) or of Ipusu (descendants of son Pusu).
+Ancestry is traced to an ancient individual named Tiv, who had two sons; all Tiv consider themselves a member either of Ichongo (translated in English as circumcised) or of Ipusu (translated in English as uncircumcised).
 Ichongo and Ipusu are each divided into several major branches, which in turn are divided into smaller branches.
 The smallest branch, or minimal lineage, is the ipaven.
 Members of an ipaven tend to live together, the local kin-based community being called the "tar".
 This form of social organisation, called a segmentary lineage, is seen in various parts of the world, but it is particularly well known from African societies (Middleton and Tait 1958).
 The Tiv are the best-known example in West Africa of a society of segmentary lineage, as documented by Laura Bohannan (1952) and by Paul and Laura Bohannan (1953); in East Africa, the best-known example is the Nuer, documented by E.E.
 Evans-Pritchard (1940).

 The Tiv had no administrative divisions and no chiefs nor councils.
 Leadership was based on age, influence and affluence.
 The leaders' functions were to furnish safe conduct, arbitrate disputes within their lineages, sit on moots and lead their people in all external and internal affairs.

 These socio-political arrangements caused great frustration to British attempts to incorporate the population into Colonial Nigeria and establish an administration on the lower Benue.
-The strategy of indirect rule, which the British felt to be highly successful in regards to ruling over the Hausa and Fulani populations in Northern Nigeria, was ineffective in a segmentary society like the Tiv (Dorward 1969).
+The strategy of indirect rule, which the British felt to be highly successful in regards to ruling over the Hausa and Fulani populations in Northern Nigeria, was ineffective in a segmentary society like the Tiv (Dorward David Craig 1969).
 Colonial officers tried various approaches to administration, such as putting the Tiv under the control of the nearby Jukun, and trying to exert control through the councils of elders ("Jir Tamen"); these met with little success.
 The colonial administration in 1934 categorised the Tiv into Clans, Kindreds, and Family Groups.
 The British appointed native heads of these divisions as well.

 Members of the Tiv group are found in many areas across the globe, such as the United States and United Kingdom.
 In these countries, they hold unions, known as MUT (Mzough U Tiv, or Mutual Union of Tiv in English), where members can assemble and discuss issues concerning their people across the world, but especially back in Nigeria.
 The arm of the MUT serving the United States of America is known as MUTA (Mzough U Tiv ken Amerika, or Mutual Union of the Tiv in America), for instance.